supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 **3. predict**

 The core method for model inference.
-It's reading the image with `cv2.imread` (as did in detectron2 tutorial), getting the model prediction `self.predictor(image)`.
-Then some post-processing steps are applied and the results returned.
+Here we are reading an image and getting an inference of the model.
+The code here is usually borrowed from the framework or the model you use, that is **detectron2** in our case.
+It let us simply use `self.predictor(image)`.
+Then we wrap model predictions into `sly.nn.PredictionMask` and do some post-processing steps.

 ```python
     def predict(self, image_path: str, settings: Dict[str, Any]) -> List[sly.nn.PredictionMask]: